etolbakov/presigned-s3-nbb-lambda/README.md

 functions:
   presigned-upload-lambda-url: s3-presigned-upload-lambda-url-dev-presigned-upload-lambda-url (3.4 MB)
 ```
-You can verify that the lambda is working with the following command:
+* verify that the lambda is working with the following command:
 ```bash
 curl https://kafts7qbofkzbbvxbxxzavlv6i0aelqr.lambda-url.eu-west-1.on.aws/dev/folder1/file1.csv
 ```